LinhTran263/connections-lab/Project3/README.md

 * The database sometimes load before the p5.js causing error to the preview scene.

 ## Overall lessons
-Learning AFrame is such an interting experience and I really want to apply it for VR since they have a mode for that.
+Learning AFrame is such an interesting experience and I really want to apply it for VR since they have a mode for that.
 Aside from that, I just realized how important the relationship of child-parent in html.
 It was not too clear previously since I can adjust things without make things inside another thing.
 However, this time, it is a huge advantage because everything models have different pivots.
 If they do not have this, I will need to calculate the positions differently.

 ## Next steps
 My next steps will be: